cristiano-Hahn/ReactPresentationSite/README.md

 # ReactPresentationSite

-A basic profile presentation site created with React
+A basic profile presentation site created with React.

+Developed with react-materialize.

+Ideal for profiling.